Date of Award

 Therefore, this research performs a pilot benefit-cost analysis study for sponsors of Registered Apprenticeship in Maine.
 To do so, a mixed methodology consisting of an intake interview, accounting framework, and exit interview was conducted with eight sponsors -- three trade unions and five businesses -- of Registered Apprenticeship across southern and central Maine.

-Payne, Jonathan R., "A Pilot Benefit and Cost Analysis Study of Sponsors of Registered Apprenticeships in Maine" (2016).
-All Theses & Dissertations.
+Payne, Jonathan R. PhD, "A Pilot Benefit and Cost Analysis Study of Sponsors of Registered Apprenticeships in Maine" (2016).
+All Student Scholarship.
 300.